rguiscard/fossil-scm-in-zig/README.md

 ## Fossil SCM in Zig ##

-**This is not the official [Fossil SCM](https://fossil-scm.org/).** There is not practical use of this repository.
-It is mainly a learning experience of compiling a C project with Zig build system.
+**This is not the official [Fossil SCM](https://fossil-scm.org/).** There is no practical use of this repository.
+It is mainly a learning experience of compiling a C project with [Zig](https://ziglang.org/) build system.

 ### Original README.me ###